betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 ### Lessons learned / Final thoughts

-We believe UM-Bridge could be similarly beneficial when linking numerical models to optimization, machine learning etc. The microservice inspired approach certainly has limits, for example when the numerical model is so fast to compute that network latency becomes dominant.
+We believe UM-Bridge could be similarly beneficial when linking numerical models to optimisation, machine learning etc. The microservice inspired approach certainly has limits, for example when the numerical model is so fast to compute that network latency becomes dominant.
 In the many cases that it works however, it has fundamentally changed how we develop UQ applications and collaborate with domain experts.

 More broadly, scientific software is increasingly being used as a part of larger workflows, but is not always being designed with that in mind.
 We believe that we have to move away from building large monolithic applications and, where possible, instead build smaller and more flexible components with language independent interfaces.